You know–the one you can’t get it out of your head–and yet, you don’t really want to.

 “…And I’m loved by You, it’s who I am.”
 [Chris Tomlin]

-Being a parent is the hardest, most rewarding job in the world, and the truth is,
+Being a parent is the hardest, most rewarding job on the planet, and the reality is–

 We all fail.
 We fall down.
 We mess up.
 We make mistakes.

-Yet, they still love us and want our approval.
+Yet, those littles still love us and want our approval.

 Yet, the love that we have for our children is

-Fathers are judged unfairly because they are often expected to be maternal, when in reality they are created to be the provider and leader of their homes, not the coddling, “if mama ain’t happy, then nobody’s happy”, tip-toeing around the house, afraid of upsetting the tribe, purring kitty cat that just needs petted and fed once in a while.
+Fathers are often judged unfairly because they fail to be maternal.
+We want them to be soft and emotional, but God created them to be the provider and leader of their homes.
+This king of the jungle is reduced to a purring kitty cat that just needs petted and fed once in a while.

-Unlike previous generations, men of this generation often have their authority questioned; and their God-given mandate to lead is perceived as a negative personality trait.
-The women’s movement tried to take the word, “male” and turn it into a curse word.
+Unlike previous generations, men of this generation often have their authority questioned; their God-given mandate to lead perceived as a negative personality trait.

 “So God created man in His own image; He created him in the image of God; He created them male and female.”
 Genesis 1:27